 A CRM will come later in the process, as you build your client base and need to keep better track of your sales pipeline and your customer interactions (think Salesforce).
-A CRM is especially useful for B2B businesses that need to record lots of client interactions and to follow up on leads.
+A CRM is especially useful for B2B businesses that need to record lots of client interactions and follow up on leads.

-If you’re wondering whether your small business needs a CRM or a CMS, the answer is it probably needs both, but when you need to adopt each one may vary.
+If you’re wondering whether your small business needs a CRM or a CMS, the answer is it probably needs both, but when you need to adopt each may vary.
 You’ll need a CMS from the outset to build your website and get your business up and running, but you won’t need a CRM until you’re ready to start building up your client base.

 In theory, if you’re starting an online business, your CMS will be its central hub.
 Think of it as if you were renting a physical space to set up shop.
-You want to make sure that it’s easily accessible, looks good, and has space for everything you want to sell.
+You want to make sure it’s easily accessible, looks good, and has space for everything you want to sell.

 If you’re not starting an online business but want an online presence to showcase your product, promote your services, or start a blog, you’ll need a CMS too.